Czechs may ease liquor ban next week after poisonings

 “The loss for us at the current time is several millions of crowns per day in sales,” Operations Director Vladimir Darebnik told Reuters.

-The Czechs, makers of the original Pilsner beer, have the world’s highest beer consumption of around 140 liters per capita per year and are among the world’s heaviest drinkers in general.

-Additional reporting by Jason Hovet in Karlovy Vary, Gergely Szakac in Budapest and Chris Borowski in Warsaw; Editing by Mark Trevelyan
+The Czechs, makers of the original Pilsner beer, have the world’s highest beer consumption of around 140 litres per capita per year and are among the world’s heaviest drinkers in general. ($1 = 0.7660 euros) (Additonal reportiong by Jason Hovet in Karlovy Vary, Gergely Szakac in Budapest and Chris Borowski in Warsaw; Editing by Mark Trevelyan)